dlaurie/lua-notes/lpeg-brief.md

 When called with `p` as first argument, these functions will replace `p` by `P(p)` before proceeding.
 When `p` is already a pattern, they can also be called in an object-oriented way, as occasionally shown below.

 **`match(p,subject[,init]), match(p,subject,init, ...)`**
 Tries to match `p` to `subject:sub(init)`. `init` defaults to 1.
-Returns the captures of the match, or if none specified, the index of the first byte in the subject after the match.
+Returns the captures of the match, or if none specified, the next position, i.e. the index of the first byte in the subject after the match.
+Returns `nil` only when the capture fails.

 As indicated, you may not omit the `init` argument to `match` when there are extra arguments.
 Those optional arguments can be accessed as described under [Captures](#captures).

 **`B(p), p:B()`** (Backspace)
-Matches what `p` does, but matches just before the current position in the subject instead of at it and consumes no input. `p` is restricted to patterns of fixed length that make no captures.
+Matches what `p` does, but matches just before the next position instead of at it and consumes no input. `p` is restricted to patterns of fixed length that make no captures.

 **`C(p), p:C()`** (Capture)
 Matches what `p` does, and returns a capture of the match, plus all captures that were made.